The start of this month marked the milestone of living alone for a whole year.

 However, even with the loveliest housemates, house sharing can become tiring and frustrating.
 Sharing the load with cleaning, hogging the bathroom, unexpected noises (yep) and kitchen etiquette are just a few of the things that can come between good friends under one roof, no matter how well you get on.

-Living on my own has not been easy at all times; things break, my bank account is suffering a little more, and it’s not always easy liaising with letting managers, internet companies and landlords.
+Living on my own has not been easy at all times; things break, my bank account is suffering a little more, and it’s not always easy liaising with letting agencies, internet companies and landlords.
 But it’s still one of the best decisions I’ve made.

 In fact, I’d recommend that everyone gives living alone a chance if they get the opportunity.
 Sure, it’s not for everyone, but it’s a liberating experience.